2025-26 Competition Season Registration Is Now Open!

-Participants in teams of three must design, build, and successfully launch/recover a rocket to reach an altitude of 400 ft, return within 30-33 seconds, and contain a payload of one large hen’s egg.
+Participants in teams of three must design, build, and successfully launch/recover a rocket to reach an altitude of 550 ft, return within 33-36 seconds, and contain a payload of one large hen’s egg turned on its side.
 The painted or decorated rocket must be of two different body tube diameters.
 The bottom section must be at least 8 inches long.
-The rocket must have only one stage and be powered by one commercially-made model rocket motor of “E” or lower power class.
-The rocket must be recovered in one piece using at least one parachute.
+The rocket must have only one stage and be powered by a commercially made model rocket motor of “E” or lower power class.
+The rocket must be recovered in two pieces using at least one parachute.
 Launching with a launch lug is encouraged as this is the most common equipment on the field.

 Teams should use PowerPoint, Google Slides, or similar software to create the presentation of no more than 20 slides.
 The first slide should be a cover page (team name, member names, and mission patch).
 The second slide is the introduction of team members.
 The remainder of the presentation must include diagrams, pictures, graphs, and videos of students’ work collected during the season.